-Students who would like to take PE courses can register at the University Registrar's Office, 881 Commonwealth Avenue, second floor.
+Students who would like to take PE courses can register for open courses through the Student Link.
+If you intend to audit the class, you may complete a form at the University Registrar's Office, 881 Commonwealth Avenue, second floor.
 You may not take a physical education course for LAW credit.
-The Fall 2020 PDP schedule is available through the Student Link.
+The Fall 2022 PDP schedule is available through the Student Link.
 Information is also available on the University's website.
-Students may not register for Spring 20201 PDP courses until registration opens to all graduate students in October.
+Students may not register for Spring 2022 PDP courses until registration opens to all graduate students in October.